 Calculation:

-Share of Voice = (Your mentions / Total industry mentions) × 100
+Share of Voice = (Your mentions / Total mentions of all tracked brands) × 100

 Evaluation criteria: